BryceLee/android-components-wechatpay/README.md

 A android component of wechatpay for dev qucikly.
 # Download
 ```
-Step1 .Add it in your root build.gradle at the end of repositories:
+//Add it in your root build.gradle at the end of repositories:
 allprojects {
 		repositories {
 			...
 			maven { url 'https://jitpack.io' }
 		}
 	}
-Step 2.
-Add the dependency :
+//Add the dependency :
 dependencies {
 	        implementation 'com.github.BryceLee:android-components-wechatpay:1.0'
 	}